openedx/edx-documentation/en_us/shared/exercises_tools/problem_in_latex.rst

           in problems that you haven't yet written, use any of the other problem templates together with `MathJax <http://www.mathjax.org>`_.
-          For more information about how to create mathematical expressions in Studio using MathJax, see *A Brief Introduction to MathJax in Studio*.
+          For more information about how to create mathematical expressions in Studio using MathJax, see :ref:`MathJax in Studio`.

 .. image:: ../../../shared/images/ProblemWrittenInLaTeX.png
  :alt: Image of a problem written in LaTeX